IntelliJ IDEA 2025.3 Help

 Shared project indexes

-Shared project indexes are built for project sources and its dependencies.
-By generating indexes on a single computer and distributing them to other computers, you can avoid duplicating the indexing process on each machine.
-This way, each computer can benefit from the precomputed indexes without having to perform the expensive indexing operations individually.
-This is the main advantage of shared indexes over ordinary indexes.
+Shared project indexes are built for project sources and their dependencies.
+By generating indexes on a single computer and distributing them to other computers, you can avoid repeating the project analysis process on each machine.
+This way, each computer can benefit from the precomputed indexes without having to perform the expensive project analysis operations individually.
+This is the main advantage of shared indexes over regular indexes.

 Make sure the plugin is installed